- A Flood Warning is in effect along the Huron River near Hamburg in Livingston County

 Monday: Wind S 9-14 knots, Waves 1-2 ft., Water Temp 53 degrees

 Sunday: Wind SSE 5-10 knots, Waves 0-1 ft., Water Temp 50 degrees

 Monday: Wind SSE 10-15 knots, Waves 1-2 ft., Water Temp 51 degrees

 Sunday: Wind SE 5-10 knots, Waves 0-1 ft., Water Temp 52 degrees

 Monday: Wind S 6-12 knots, Waves 0-2 ft., Water Temp 53 degrees

 Northern Lower Peninsula

 Monday: Mostly cloudy, warmer, showers and thunderstorms.
-Highs in the middle and upper 70s.
+Highs in the low 80s.

 Monday: Mostly cloudy, showers and thunderstorms.
-Highs in the low and middle 70s.
+Highs in the mid 70s.